wasaequreshi/CMPE-258-DL/hw7/README.md

 This was also using this guide: https://codelabs.developers.google.com/codelabs/recognize-flowers-with-tensorflow-on-android#0

 I read through the article and followed the steps.
 I ran the colab to get the tflite model (added that as well.)
 I then made the respective changes in the MainActivity.kt file.
-I was not able to run this on my machine however.
-But I followed the steps and theoretically this should work on your machine upon running :)
+I was not able to run this on my machine however and mimiced every step I could to the best of my ability.
+I followed the steps and theoretically this should work on your machine upon running :)